pelmers/github-repository-metadata/README.md

 ## Introduction
 As an intermediate result of my master's project, I am sharing a dataset of all public Github repositories with at least 5 stars.
+This dataset is obtained from the Github API and contains only public repository-level metadata.
+It may be useful for anyone interested in studying the Github ecosystem.
+Please see the sample exploration notebook for some examples of what you can do!

 ## Dataset
 The dataset is a JSON array of objects with the following fields: